Nirelle Bennett – my transformation story

 BASTA!
 Enough.
 That’s it.
 I’m done.

-It’s 2 am, and I’m sobbing at my laptop.
+It’s 2am, and I’m sobbing at my laptop.
 I’ve spent hours trying to get my sleep-refusing baby to go the f*ck to sleep.
-Panicked that in a few hours, the report I’m agonising over is due to be submitted to my hyper-critical, micromanaging boss.
+In a few hours, the report I’m agonising over is due — and my hyper-critical, micromanaging boss is waiting.

 At Gippsland Hypnotherapy, I specialise in empowering individuals like you to achieve profound transformation.